ojplg/sevenex/README.md

 to serve the html, css, and js, since otherwise CORs problems will stop the page loading things from the web server.
 My suggestion:
 Don't bother.

+I admit, the whole thing is a gigantic mess.